jvishnu40/jvishnu40.github.io/_posts/2018-06-07-Build-With-Travis.md

 ---
-title:      Performing Application Build and Remote Deployment with Travis CI
+title:      Performing application build and remote deployment with Travis CI
 layout:     post
 category:   Tutorial
-tags: 	    [ci/cd]
+tags: 	    [ci/cd, travis]
 #feature:   /assets/img/1_tsunami_udp_data_transfer.svg
 ---
-Travis CI is another popular CI/CD service which is free for open source projects with limited functionality.
-In the free version, unlike Jenkins, Travis CI builds application in a  dockerized environment whose underlying architecture is can be seen in build log.
-After a Jenkins setup specially in a Master-Slave model we have to configure a lot of plugins, remote SSHing, spicific user, privileges etc. Instead Travis CI comes with single YAML configuration file where we need specify parameters and configure them to perform successful build and remote deployment.
+Travis CI is another popular CI/CD service which is free for open source projects with limited functionalities.
+In the free version, unlike Jenkins, Travis CI builds application in a  dockerized environment whose underlying architecture can be seen in Travis build log.
+Travis CI comes with single YAML configuration file where we need specify parameters and configure them to perform successful build and remote deployment.
 In this topic I will be focusing only on writing Travis CI/CD configuration not signing up Travis CI and integrating it with github source code repository.
 <!--more-->

 At first, we will create a `.travis.yml` file and `.travis` directory in the root of source code repository.
 That YAML file is the configuration file of Travis CI and the directory will be used for storing encrypted key, deployment script which will be used by the Travis at build and deployment stage of the application.
-After creating the file and directory we need to install Travis client in the workstation.
+After creating the file and directory we need to install Travis client in localhost.
 After installing Travis client authenticate with GitHub username and password to connect successfully with Travis account.

 ```sh
 sudo gem install travis